danward79/SomethingInTheBack/readme.md

 - ~~Serial driver needs to be converted to be two way.
 The main reason for this is...~~
 - ~~I need to make time transmissions to keep my display upto date.
 This is done elsewhere at the moment.~~
-- Database needs choosing and a method of adding data decided on.
-Do I subscribe to all events and use MQTT or do I hook in earlier in the chain?
+- TODO: Database needs choosing and a ...
+- TODO: method of adding data decided on.
+Subscribe to all events and use MQTT or hook in earlier in the chain?
-- Time based task scheduler so that...
+- TODO: Time based task scheduler so that...
-- Sunrise and Set events can be sent
+- TODO: Sunrise and Set events can be sent
-- Weather forecast subscription, probably using Yahoo weather.
+- TODO: Weather forecast subscription, probably using Yahoo weather.